 For parental notification regarding medical transports for alcohol-related incidents, refer to the Parental Notification Policy in the Office of Student Conduct section of this handbook.

-Additional information regarding alcohol emergencies can be found through the Office of Student Rights and Responsibilities website: www.osrr.sdes.ucf.edu.
+Additional information regarding the alcohol emergencies procedure can be found through the Office of Student Rights and Responsibilities website: www.osrr.sdes.ucf.edu.

 12. Possession and/or Use of a Firearm and/or Dangerous Material